Online activity prediction via generalized Indian buffet process models: Generative Schemes under the Model

 \section{Generative Schemes under the Model}

 We describe below two generative schemes that can be thought of as generalizations of the IBP to our class of prior as well as to deal with non-binary scores.
 In particular, for the Bernoulli model this scheme is a straightforward consequence of Proposition 5 in \cite{camerlenghi2022scaled}.
-For the Geometric model, it is a rewriting of Theorem \ref{prop:comp_poi}.
+For the Geometric model, it is a rewriting of \Cref{prop:comp_poi}.
+For these schemes, write $\gamma(x,y):=\psi_1(x,y)$.